ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/implementation/how_it_works.md

   version: 3.11.9
 ---

-# The implementation of the Virtual Ecosystem
+# How the Virtual Ecosystem works

 The main workflow of the Virtual Ecosystem ({numref}`fig_simulation_flow`) has the following steps: